grant-britchford/Ultimate-Horror-Quiz/README.md

 ### Bugs

-I had issues with the javascript to begin with then managed to sole the bugs i was getting by using an IDE platform which helped a lot.
+I had issues with the javascript to begin with then managed to solve the bugs i was getting by using an IDE platform which helped a lot.

 ### Unsolved Bugs

 No unsolved bugs.
-All buges were dealt with.
+All bugs were dealt with.

 ### Deployment